arunj123/longan_nano/README.md

 This repository contains a collection of bare-metal firmware projects for the **Sipeed Longan Nano**, designed as a learning exercise for the GD32VF103 RISC-V microcontroller.
 It uses a custom Python-based build system (`bldmgr/build.py`) and avoids reliance on large IDEs or complex frameworks like PlatformIO or CMake.

-## Supported Projects
+## Featured Projects

 This repository is structured to support multiple independent firmware applications.
 Each project resides in its own directory in the project root, and its name must be prefixed with `prj_`.

 ### `prj_uart_test`

-This projet uses the debug_uart0 library to verify the uart configuration works.
+This project uses the `debug_uart0` library to verify that the basic UART configuration and `printf` retargeting are working correctly.

 ### `prj_usb_serial`